music dictionary : Ad - Ad

 Aduk-aduk(Brunei) a ceremonial dance performed by the Kedayan people during holidays, especially at the end of the harvest season

-Adulation(from the Latin aduliari, 'to flatter' although the original meaning refers to the the wag of a fawning dog) flatter
+Adulation(from the Latin aduliari, 'to flatter' although the original meaning refers to the the wag of a fawning dog) flattery

 Adulatore (m.), Adulatrice (f.)(Italian) flatterer